Save Energy NB

 Can I start work before I’ve been approved for the advance payment?

-No, you must register into the Total Home Energy Savings Program, have your eligibility verified, have an Initial Energy Evaluation, submit complete quotes (plus the Advance Payment Form), and receive approval from NB Power before starting work.
-After these steps are complete you will be notified by NB Power that your work can proceed plus, you’ll receive your advance payment (if eligible)!
-Keep in mind under the Total Home Energy Savings Program you might also qualify for an interest free loan to finance your energy efficiency upgrades through the Canada Greener Homes Loan.
+No, you must register into the Total Home Energy Savings Program, have your eligibility verified, have an Initial Energy Evaluation, submit complete quotes and the Advance Payment Form, and receive approval from NB Power before starting work.
+After these steps are complete, you will be notified by NB Power that your work can proceed plus, you’ll receive your advance payment (if eligible).

 What if I’ve already installed a heat pump system?